adil192/SamsungAppsPatcher/README.md

       export PATH="~/Android/Sdk/build-tools/31.0.0/:$PATH"
       ```

    2. If that doesn't work out for you, I have zipped up a combined platform-tools and build-tools folder in the MEGA drive.
+This is not updated regularly so I heavily recommend the above method.
 Extract this to a folder like `~/platform-tools` and add it to path, e.g. add the following to your `~/.bashrc`...

       ```bash
       # add android platform tools to path